 So what’s the answer?

-Time blocking is a method to efficiently accomplish more work, especially when you have many responsibilities.¬† The idea is to dedicate certain blocks of time for specific areas of responsibility.¬† This may be certain hours in the day, days in the week, weeks in the month, etc..¬† The idea is to maintain your focus, and keep all of your momentum in that area.¬† When something else comes up from another area, you can quickly put it aside into it’s designated time block, and then keep moving forward in your area.¬† You’ll keep your flow, because you don’t have to waste any mental energy on the distraction knowing it will get handled at the right time.
+Time blocking is a method to efficiently accomplish more work, especially when you have many responsibilities.¬† The idea is to dedicate certain blocks of time for specific areas of responsibility.¬† This may be certain hours in the day, days in the week, weeks in the month, etc..¬† The idea is to maintain your focus, and keep all of your momentum in that area.¬† When something else comes up from another area, you can quickly put it aside into it’s designated time block, and then keep moving forward in your area.¬† You’ll keep your flow, because you don’t have to waste any mental energy on any distractions – you know they get handled at the right time.

 For example, you may dedicate Mondays to handling all accounting related tasks – entering contributions, paying bills, running reports, etc…¬† And maybe Tuesday is for focusing on follow up with visitors and members.¬† So if it’s Monday and someone gives you a stack of sign-up cards and wants you to verify who’s coming, you simply put them in your Tuesday tray/folder, and continue on without a hiccup.

 It sounds simple, but it can be really effective.